Skip to content

 OpenClaw

 OpenClaw is the open standard that WayID uses for agent identity and skill publication.
-ClawHub is the public registry for OpenClaw-compatible agent skills.
+ClawHub is the public registry for OpenClaw-compatible agent skills and plugins.

 Skills are packaged capabilities defined as SKILL.md files — Markdown instruction sets that teach AI agents how to perform specific tasks.
 They are published on ClawHub and installed into your agent’s project.